2010–11 Derby County F.C. season: January

 Rumoured departures saw Dean Leacock and Paul Green linked with moves to the Premier League; Leacock with West Bromwich Albion and Green with Wolverhampton Wanderers and Blackpool, though both ultimately remained with the club.
 It was also revealed that club captain Robbie Savage was considering leaving the club for a move to Vancouver Whitecaps, Savage stating "One thing is for sure, I will be leaving Derby County at the end of the season, if not before, even if they offer me a new contract.
 My time is up here.
 I've thoroughly enjoyed my time with Derby and I want to walk away with my head held high."
-One fan responded by telephoning Savage during an interview on Radio Five Live and telling him to "leave the club now" and "take young Mr. Clough with him."
+One fan responded by telephoning Savage during an interview on BBC Radio 5 Live and telling him to "leave the club now" and "take young Mr. Clough with him."
 Savage eventually rejected the move, stating it was too big a move for his family.
 Savage eventually announced his intention to retire at the end of the 2010–11 campaign via. his Twitter account on 31 January 2011.